jungaretti/cookies-milk/README.md

 # Cookies n' Milk

-A celebration of the Internet's two favorite cookies.
+A celebration of the Internet's two tastiest friends.